|Didn't they make a horror movie out of this?|

 Text: "Well that was more controversial than I thought it would be."

 The purity scourges.
 At this point my friend list has been rocked by at least twenty major fallouts between multiple and shifting alliances of coteries that I can't even keep track of.
-These range from unapologetic transantagonism and antisemitism to sexual assault survivors not wanting to even have mutuals with a person actively victim blaming them for what happened to a person unfriending everyone who had mutuals with someone starting a call out campaign against them to misinterpreted comments that were read in the worst possible faith.
+These range from unapologetic transantagonism and antisemitism and sexual assault survivors not wanting to even have mutuals with a person actively victim blaming them, to a person unfriending everyone who had mutuals with someone starting a call out campaign against them to misinterpreted comments that were Ship of Theseus'ed in the worst possible faith.
 And people go through and unfriend folks and demand their friends (who maybe don't even know what's going on and really don't like being put in that position) make Sophie's choice.
 And it's all their prerogative of course because everyone is entitled to feel safe, even by proxy.
 But it does mean I might get purged without even knowing what is actually going on.